 Graduate and undergraduate students use the School's fabrication shops in support of studio and course work assignments, as well as for independent projects.
 They include fully equipped facilities for building models, fabricating furniture, sculpting, and exploring building systems.
 Students work with a wide variety of materials, including wood and wood products, plastics, and ferrous and nonferrous metals.
-Beyond the normal fabricating equipment and tools usually found in wood and metal shops, the School's equipment includes laser cutters, a waterjet cutter, three-axis CNC mills, a five-axis robotic-arm CNC mill with a six-foot reach, a digitally controlled foam cutter, and plastic 3-D printers.
+Beyond the normal fabricating equipment and tools usually found in wood and metal shops, the School's equipment includes laser cutters, a waterjet cutter, three-axis CNC mills, and a digitally controlled foam cutter.
 Students with shop experience may apply to the fabrication shop's coordinator for positions as shop monitors.